Toronto subway: Design and public art

 According to a 1991 CBC report, "aesthetics weren't really a priority" on Toronto's subway system, describing stations as "a series of bathrooms without plumbing".
 Since that time, Toronto's subway system has had over 40 pieces installed in various subway stations.
 More art appeared as new stations were built and older ones were renovated.

 In 2004, USA Today said of the Sheppard subway line: "Despite the remarkable engineering feats of this metro, known as Sheppard Subway, [it is] the art covering walls, ceilings, and platforms of all five stations that stands out.
 Each station is 'a total art experience where artists have created imaginative environments, uniquely expressing themes of community, location, and heritage' through panoramic landscapes and ceramic wall murals."

 Internet and mobile phone access

+Wireless service implementation

+In 2012, the TTC awarded a contract to BAI Communications Canada to design, build and maintain a celular and Wi-Fi system along Toronto subway lines.
+BAI agreed to pay $25 million to the TTC over a 20-year period for the exclusive rights to provide the service.
+BAI in turn would sell access to the cellular system to other carriers.